urbanware-org/nomen/readme.txt

     Requirements

-        In order to use Nomen, Python 3 (version 3.2 or higher recommended) must be installed.
-The project may run on earlier Python versions, but compatibility is not guaranteed.
+        In order to use Nomen, Python 3 must be installed.

+        If you need a version for Python 2 for whatever reason, you can try refactoring the syntax using the 3to2 tool.
+However, there is no guarantee that this works properly or at all, and support for this is not provided in any way.

     Usage